designcourse/yta/CURSOR.md

 - **Premium Quality**: Users now receive highest-tier AI responses for strategic YouTube coaching
 - **Context Optimization**: Adjusted token calculations for GPT-4o's 4k output limit vs 8k on mini
 - **Verification**: Debug logging confirmed successful model upgrade and proper token calculations

+### **Neria Chat Model Routing Change**
+- **Default Model**: Neria Chat now defaults to OpenAI GPT-4o (no longer Perplexity by default)
+- **Perplexity Usage**: Perplexity is used only for real-time web search.
+GPT-4o first decides if up-to-date information is required; if yes, Perplexity fetches results which are then provided back to GPT-4o to compose the final answer.
+- **Streaming**: Streaming remains via SSE; a `realtime_research` event is sent when Perplexity is invoked.

 ### **Enhanced Data Management**
 - **Comprehensive Wipe**: Updated wipe-all-data API to include all newer tables (chat_threads, messages, profiles, etc.)